-The Extension Office maintains a web site at http://extension.purdue.edu/boone that is updated continuously.
+The Extension Office maintains a web site at http://extension.purdue.edu/booone that is updated continuously.
 It is a way for the office to be open 24 hours a day, 7 days a week.
 All the forms, applications, news information, record sheets, and county fair information are available on the web site.
 There are also a number of links that provide educational resources to 4-H members and their families.
-Check out the Extension Calendar located on the website for all meeting dates, times and important information.